Table of contents

 3. Rising Construction Costs

-The cost of building new homes has increased significantly due to rising prices for construction materials and labour.
+The cost of building a house in Melbourne has increased significantly due to rising prices for construction materials and labour.
 Factors such as global supply chain disruptions and local labour shortages have contributed to higher construction costs.

 pencil icon